 - 1. An applicant must have an earned baccalaureate degree from a regionally accredited college or university. - 2.
-The applicant's undergraduate quality point average must be at least 2.50 (on a 4.0 scale) overall, and 3.0 in the major.
-Some graduate programs require higher overall and major quality point averages. - Additional Program Requirements Some programs have additional admission requirements, such as graduate school admission test (e.g., GRE, MAT, etc.) scores, specific undergraduate degree or prerequisite coursework, Pennsylvania Department of Education certification, or other requirements.
+The applicant's undergraduate grade point average must be at least 2.50 (on a 4.0 scale) overall, and 3.0 in the major.
+Some graduate programs require higher overall and major grade point averages. - 3.
+Additional Program Requirements Some programs have additional admission requirements, such as Graduate College admission test (e.g., GRE, MAT, etc.) scores, specific undergraduate degree or prerequisite coursework, Pennsylvania Department of Education certification, or other requirements.
 Please refer to the section, Overview of Graduate Program Admission Requirements for additional, program-specific requirements.